GlyndenOpSec/AI-Prompts/Flashcard-game.md

 **Question 1 (Difficulty: 5):**
 Which describes a digital certificate in PKI?
 1. A file linking identity and public key
-2. A file encrypting all network traffic
+2. A file encrypting all network traffic sent
-3. A file monitoring changes every day
+3. A file monitoring changes in files daily
-4. A file storing backups for recovery
+4. A file storing backups for later recovery

-*(All answers: 7 words, same structure, one is correct, all plausible.)*
+*(All answers: 7–8 words, same structure, one is correct and unambiguous, all are plausible.)*

 ---